odCat/gtypist/lessons/ktdvorak_abcd.typ

 *:S_LESSON17
 K:12:MENU
-B:                       Lesson 17: comp + ' l
+B:            Lesson 17: Comprehensive, including ' and L *:LESSON17_D1
-*:LESSON17_D1
 I:(1)
 D:aaaa cccc dddd eeee gggg hhhh iiii llll nnnn
  :oooo pppp rrrr ssss tttt uuuu '''' ,,,, ....
- :Ellen laughed, as she collided into Allen.
+ :"Hello," Ellen laughed, as she collided into Allen.
  :In a nutshell, Clinton still had an electoral landslide.
 *:LESSON17_D2
 I:(2)
 D:The alcoholic general staged a coup d'etat in Tallahassee.
  :Lucille and Randall cleaned their plates in the candlelight.
- :is a little illogical.
+ :Leland alleged that "Gilligan's Island" is a little illogical.
  :Sinead O'Connor's latest single isn't going to appall Russell.
 *:LESSON17_D3
 I:(3)
-D:"
+D:Colonial landlords near London once said "ain't," not "isn't."
  :Caroline D'Arc is an enrollee at that college in Philadelphia.
  :Didn't she hear, Cal used lots o' laterals, in the last seconds.
  :Eileen O'Hare and Pat O'Shea still shouldn't tell Leslie O'Neill.
 *:LESSON17_D4
 I:(4)
-D:said Helen.
+D:"This little oriental elephant is a cultural sellout," said Helen.
  :The illegal planeload o' pollutants hasn't landed at Chicago's O'Hare.
  :She'll call Allison in Honolulu, not a local call, on her cellular phone.
- :"
-*:LESSON17_D5
+ :This'll enthrall the linguists...using the letter "L," one can spell *:LESSON17_D5
 I:(5)
-D:Allegra, an unparalleled intellectual, calculated the celestial latitudes and longitudes in her sleep.
+D:Allegra, an unparalleled intellectual, calculated the celestial latitudes and G:E_LESSON17
-G:E_LESSON17

 *:S_LESSON18